Switching nonparametric regression models for multi-curve data: Analysis of the power usage data

 \subsection{Results: correlated observations generated by the non-homogeneous random intercept model}

 In the analyses of Section \ref{uncorr:obs}, we see that the variability in energy consumption when the chiller is on is higher than when the chiller is off.
 Thus, models such as $\matr{V} = \sigma^2 \matr{I}$ or $\matr{V}$ following the homogeneous random intercept model may not be appropriate.
 Therefore, to model this heterogeneity in variance and the correlation between observations, we fit the proposed switching nonparametric regression model to the power usage data assuming the covariance matrix $\matr{V}$ is generated by the non-homogeneous random intercept model as in (\ref{covEq:RI:diff}).
-We use the ECM algorithm described in Section \ref{sec:parameter_estimation} and in Section 1 of the Supplementary Material to obtain the parameter estimates.
-We conduct the analysis assuming the hidden states $z_{ik}$'s are \textit{iid}.
-The smoothing parameters, the $\lambda_j$'s, are fixed and chosen by eye.
+We use the ECM algorithm described in Section \ref{sec:parameter_estimation} and in Section 1.2 of the Supplementary Material to obtain the parameter estimates.
+We conduct the analysis assuming the hidden states $z_{ik}$s are \textit{iid}.
+We assume that $\lambda_1=\lambda_2=\lambda$ and choose the smoothing parameters via a ``brute force" leave-one-curve-out method over a grid of possible values of $\lambda$ (see Table 1 of Supplementary Material).

-Table \ref{tb:Buch:iid:RI:complex} presents the parameter estimates.
-We observe that the estimates of $p_1$ and $p_2$ in Table \ref{tb:Buch:iid:RI:complex} agree within the reported standard errors with the estimates obtained in Table \ref{tb:Buch:iid} where we assume the observations are uncorrelated.
-Figure \ref{buchanan_RI_noHMM_complex} shows the corresponding fitted curves.
-We can observe that the fitted function corresponding to the condition ``chiller on" is lower than that in Figures \ref{building_noHMM} to \ref{building_temperature}.
+Table \ref{tb:Building:iid:RI:complex} presents the parameter estimates.
+We observe that the estimates of $p_1$ and $p_2$ in Table \ref{tb:Building:iid:RI:complex} agree within the reported standard errors with the estimates obtained in Table \ref{tb:Building:iid} where we assume the observations are uncorrelated.
+Figure \ref{building_RI_noHMM_complex} shows the corresponding fitted curves.
+We can observe that the fitted function corresponding to the condition ``chiller on" is lower than that in Figures \ref{building_noHMM_equals2} to \ref{building_temperature}.
 The non-homogeneous random intercept model appears to ``explain" days of high power usage by a larger variability of the ``chiller on" random intercept.
 Thus the replicates with very high power usage have less of an impact on the final fitted ``chiller on" curve.